 9 What are the possible risks and disadvantages of taking part?

-Medical treatments often cause side effects.
+Medical treatments can cause side effects.
 You may have none, some or all of the effects listed below, and they may be mild, moderate or severe.
 If you have any of these side effects, or are worried about them, talk with your study doctor.
 Your study doctor will also be looking out for side effects.

 There may be side effects that the researchers do not expect or do not know about and that may be serious.
 Tell your study doctor immediately about any new or unusual symptoms that you get.